vaishnavi-3969/Raise-Waves/README.md

 As you explore Raise Waves, remember that each feature, each function, is an embodiment of our passion for progress.
 This is our developer's message to you – an invitation to join us in crafting a better future, one line of code at a time.

 > Feel free to reach out to us with your thoughts, questions, or even just to say hello.
-We're here to listen, collaborate, and make Migrant Mingle the best it can be.
+We're here to listen, collaborate, and make Raise waves the best it can be.
 Together, let's embark on a journey of connections, cultures, and empowerment.

 Stay connected,
 The Developer Team